WINFOOZ CANADA INC. ARBITRATION POLICY

 Before bidding on a vehicle, Buyer is required to know the Arbitration rules in place for the Vehicle.
 In addition, buyer should carefully review all disclosed information including descriptions, photos, videos, condition reports and vehicle history reports.
 To preserve arbitration rights, Buyers are strongly encouraged to be diligent in their inspections and research of Vehicle purchases within the relevant arbitration period.

-- Start Arbitration Claim.
+a) Start Arbitration Claim.
 Before starting a Claim, buyer must pay all amount owing for the Vehicle including any transportation costs.
-Buyer starts an arbitration Claim by submitting the appropriate information and documentation online to Winfooz Canada Inc.’s Arbitration Department through the Winfooz Customer Portal before the expiry of the arbitration period.
+Buyer starts an arbitration Claim by submitting the appropriate information and documentation online to Winfooz Canada Inc.’s Arbitration Department through the Winfooz Customer Portal.
+If the Buyer is unable to access the Arbitration Portal, they may also reach out by email to email@example.com or by phone at 905-909-0906 (choose the arbitration option) before the expiry of the arbitration period.
 Buyer must submit the following information: Buyer’s name and contact person and telephone number, Vehicle VIN, make, model and year, Delivery time and a description of the issue(s) to be arbitrated.

 Buyer will not use any Vehicle or make any repairs or improvements to a Vehicle that is subject to an arbitration claim.
 Buyer may lose the right to make or continue a claim if Buyer drives Vehicle other than for test-driving purposes (not to exceed 20 kms if Vehicle transported by carrier, or 250 kms if Vehicle transported by drive-away).
 Pending a final decision on the claim, Buyer must, at its own expense, take reasonable steps to care for, preserve, secure and store the Vehicle until the Vehicle is properly returned.
 Buyer is not entitled to charge any parking, marshaling or other fees in connection with its preservation of the Vehicle.
 Buyer will be charged the cost of damage repair and/or assessed a penalty fee for any breach of this provision.
 If Buyer makes any repairs or improvements to a Vehicle while an arbitration claim is pending, it does so at its own risk.
 Generally, these costs will not be recoverable from the Seller; however, exceptions may be made in very limited circumstances at the Arbitrator’s discretion.

 Depending on the nature of the claim, the Arbitration period will either be Regular or Extended.
-The Regular arbitration period is two (2) business days after the Vehicle is picked up by the Buyer.
-The Extended arbitration period is seven (7) calendar days from when the Vehicle is picked up by the Buyer.
-A buyer is required to pick up the vehicle no later than four (4) business days after the vehicle is marked Available in the Winfooz System.
+The Regular arbitration period is 2 business days after the Vehicle is picked up by the Buyer.
+The Extended arbitration period is 7 calendar days from when the Vehicle is picked up by the Buyer.
+A buyer is required to pick up the vehicle no later than 3 business days after the vehicle is marked Available in the Winfooz System.
 Failure to do so can result in loss of arbitration rights and/or assessment of storage fees at Winfooz’s discretion.

 Arbitration is not available for disclosures in a Vehicle History Report.
 Please ensure that you review the Vehicle History Report carefully before the expiration of the arbitration period.